Cloudmersive/Cloudmersive.APIClient.Java.RestTemplate/docs/VideoApi.md

         Integer maxHeight = 56; // Integer | Optional; Maximum height of the output video, up to the original video width.
 Defaults to 250 pixels, maximum is 500 pixels.
         Boolean preserveAspectRatio = true; // Boolean | Optional; If false, the original video's aspect ratio will not be preserved, allowing customization of the aspect ratio using maxWidth and maxHeight, potentially skewing the video.
 Default is true.
         Integer frameRate = 56; // Integer | Optional; Specify the frame rate of the output video.
 Defaults to 24 frames per second.
-        OffsetDateTime startTime = new OffsetDateTime(); // OffsetDateTime | Optional; Specify the desired starting time of the GIF video in TimeSpan format.
+        OffsetDateTime startTime = OffsetDateTime.now(); // OffsetDateTime | Optional; Specify the desired starting time of the GIF video in TimeSpan format.
-        OffsetDateTime timeSpan = new OffsetDateTime(); // OffsetDateTime | Optional; Specify the desired length of the GIF video in TimeSpan format.
+        OffsetDateTime timeSpan = OffsetDateTime.now(); // OffsetDateTime | Optional; Specify the desired length of the GIF video in TimeSpan format.
 Limit is 30 seconds.
 Default is 10 seconds.
         File inputFile = new File("/path/to/file"); // File | Input file to perform the operation on. try {
             byte[] result = apiInstance.videoConvertToGif(fileUrl, maxWidth, maxHeight, preserveAspectRatio, frameRate, startTime, timeSpan, inputFile);